anthonyjgs/Discord-DnD-Bot/README.md

 this bot to run on.

 Finally, go into the same directory as app.js and run `node deploy-commands` in your terminal.
 Now the bot is ready to launch!
-Just run `node .` or `node app.js`.
+Just run `node app.js`.

 ## USING THE BOT:
 Once it is running on your server, you should see extra slash commands appear